-The Jackson Heart Study Program is a collaborative effort involving Jackson State University, Tougaloo College, and the University of Mississippi Medical Center.
-The program receives support from the National Institutes of Health (NIH) Office of Research on Minority Health (ORMH) and the National Heart, Lung and Blood Institute (NHLBI).
-Under this program Tougaloo College’s role is to serve as the Education and Training Program to prepare students for careers in public health and epidemiology related to cardiovascular diseases.
-Some students are selected into the program and receive a stipend; however, the program of curricular activities is open to all students.
+Jackson Heart Study logoThe Jackson Heart Study (JHS) is a collaborative effort involving Tougaloo College, Jackson State University, the Mississippi State Department of Health, and the University of Mississippi Medical Center.
+The Jackson Heart Study receives support from the National Institutes of Health (NIH) Office of Research on Minority Health (ORMH) and the National Heart, Lung and Blood Institute (NHLBI).
+Within the Jackson Heart Study, Tougaloo College serves as the Undergraduate Training and Education Center (UTEC).
+UTEC’s role in the JHS is to prepare students for careers in the biomedical and health sciences.
+The UTEC sponsors two programs: the Scholars Program for undergraduate students and the SLAM Program for high school students.

-Jackson Heart Study Scholars application
+Learn more about the Jackson Heart Study

 Our Mission